Shangamesh2805/ML-Classification_Models/README.md

 **SVM (SUPPORT VECTOR MACHINE):**

       It is also an supervised classification model.It works by vectors in the frame.It forms a hyperplane between vectors and classifies them into different classes.
 More complex problems would have higher dimensional space for classification.

+**NAIVE BAYE'S CLASSIFIER:**

+      It is also an supervised classification model.
+It works based on probablity of words.
+These models are mostly used for classsifiying spam mails and sentimental analysis.There are three types of Naives Bayes algorithms.
+            i) Guassian
+            ii) Bernouili
+            iii) Mutinomial